HL7/dicom-sr/input/pagecontent/architecture.md

 e.g.
 * If an Imaging Qualitative Evaluation is part of an Imaging Measurement Group:
-  * If both have a defined Algorithm Identification Device, both devices will be created and each will have the Equipement Device as its parent.
+  * If both have a defined Algorithm Identification Device, both devices will be created and each will have the Equipment Device as its parent.
   * If the Imaging Qualitative Evaluation does not have a defined Algorithm Identification Device it's `device` element will reference the Equipment Device

 ##### Other Resource Relationships